- 67 (ft.)

 - Pilothouse Rudder angle indicator Garmin 3010 C GPS MAP color chart plotter mounted along starboard helm Garmin 3010 C GPS Map color radar display Garmin radar dome mounted on radar arch Danforth Constellation compass Raymarine ST-8001 Smart Pilot autopilot control Raymarine 5100 wireless remote control for ST-8001 autopilot Bennett trim tabs Data Marine International Offshore depth indicator Uniden ES UM525 VHF radio with DSC Hatteras Systems Monitor with audible and visual alarms Wilcox stabilizer controls Flybridge Danforth Constellation compass Garmin 3206 C GPSMAP color Chartplotter Raymarine ST-6001 autopilot control Data Marine Offshore depth indicator Hatteras Systems Monitor with audible and visual alarms ICOM IC-M100 VHF radio Rudder angle indicator Wilcox stabilizer control Bennett trim tabs

-- Fiberglass and teak trim bow pulpit Primary Danforth 75 lbs. anchor with chain rode Secondary Danforth 75 lbs. anchor with chain and rope rode Stainless steel anchor roller Ideal electric windlass with foot controls Stainless steel hawse pipe for the primary anchor chain Marquipt aluminum boarding steps and ladder with mounts on bow railings Marquipt aluminum boarding ladder mounted and stored in port side engine room Teak hand rails from pilot house doors aft Stainless steel stanchions with coated life lines from teak rails forward Stainless steel deck hardware Swim platform with transom door to cockpit Large cockpit with fishing pole holders in coaming Marquipt JL2-1500 750 lbs. `electric dingy hoist mounted on aft starboard bridge Dingy chocks aft of dingy lift Port and starboard dock water connections Port and starboard electrical connections with protective acrylic door Port and starboard telephone and cable TV connection Wide side decks with overhead flybridge extension Aft deck with teak decks Teak furniture on aft deck with table and (4) folding chairs Radar arch with satellite TV, radar array, and various antennas mounted Black Sunbrella bimini top on bridge Solid fiberglass bridge deck coaming boards ACR EPIRB mounted behind flybridge seats with hydrostatic release AVON 8 person life raft mounted in flybridge with hydrostatic release (not certified) Storage box in cockpit mounted forward Cockpit freshwater hot and cold water shower
+- Fiberglass and teak trim bow pulpit Primary Danforth 75 lbs. anchor with chain rode Secondary Danforth 75 lbs. anchor with chain and rope rode Stainless steel anchor roller Ideal electric windlass with foot controls Stainless steel hawse pipe for the primary anchor chain Marquipt aluminum boarding steps and ladder with mounts on bow railings Marquipt aluminum boarding ladder mounted and stored in port side engine room Teak hand rails from pilot house doors aft Stainless steel stanchions with coated life lines from teak rails forward Stainless steel deck hardware Swim platform with transom door to cockpit Large cockpit with fishing pole holders in coaming Marquipt JL2-1500 750 lbs. `electric dingy hoist mounted on aft starboard bridge Dingy chocks aft of dingy lift Port and starboard dock water connections Port and starboard electrical connections with protective acrylic door Port and starboard telephone and cable TV connection Wide side decks with overhead flybridge extension Aft deck with teak decks Teak furniture on aft deck with table and (4) folding chairs Radar arch with satellite TV, radar array, and various antennas mounted Black Sunbrella bimini top on bridge Solid fiberglass bridge deck coaming boards ACR EPIRB mounted behind flybridge seats with hydrostatic release AVON 8 person life raft mounted in flybridge with hydrostatic release (not certified) Storage box in cockpit mounted forward Cockpit freshwater hot and cold water shower Dingy and outboard do not convey

 - Multiple electrical panels are all easy to access and well are well laid out and marked.
 12 & 24 volt DC power with separate distribution panel 120 and 240 volt AC power with separate distribution panels Hatteras installed 12 and 24 volt DC electrical panel with sub distribution breakers 120 and 240 volt AC electrical panel with circuit breakers GFI protected electrical receptacles (2) Onan 20 KW diesel generators, fresh water cooled, fore and aft in the generator room with sound shields Racor primary fuel filter with vacuum gauge for genset 50 Amp shore power with cords and splitters, port and starboard connections 240 volt AC panel for air conditioning systems in port engine room Separate engine room battery switches for each engine Separate Air Conditioning AC power distribution panel in port engine room (5) Cruise Air marine air conditioning/reverse cycle heating systems with SMX electronic controls: (1) 5000 BTU, (1) 7,000 BTU, (1) 10,000 BTU, (1) 16,000 BTU and (1) 30,000 BTU Cruise Air units are cooled using (2) 120 volt water pumps located on port engine room Village Marine water maker with 2839 hours, currently pickled.
 Charles 30 Amp battery charger Sentry 12 volt 40 Amp battery charger LaMarche Constavolt battery charger/inverter for main and house batteries (2) GE Surge Protectors/transformers mounted in generator room RUDD 30 gallon hot water heater Jensen JX-3 AM/FM/Cassette player with remote lower cabin speakers RCA television in master stateroom Toshiba TV in salon cabinet with Sony Progressive Scan DVD and VHS player Kenwood KX-W6060 Cassette Player Kenwood KR-A3070 AM/FM receiver Kenwood DP-M3360 six disc CD player Salon remote flush mounted speakers (4) automatic and manual 12 volt bilge pumps, (1) 3500 gph, (1) 3000 gph and (2) 2000 gph pumps (3) automatic and manual sump pumps, (2) 3500 gph and (1) 3000 gph Speed Air Model 2Z499B air compressor and accumulation tank in generator room